-Short term health plans, such as those offered by Pivot Health, provide you with up to a $1 million maximum benefit per covered period.
+Short term health plans can provide you with up to a $1 million maximum benefit per covered period.
 You receive coverage for health care-related services such as:

-In addition, with Pivot Health’s plan, you receive access to non-medical benefits, including:
+In addition, with Pivot Health’s plan, you can receive access to non-medical benefits, including:

 The key advantage to continuing your health insurance coverage under COBRA, of course, is that your benefits and provider networks don’t change.
 For people with chronic conditions or those who require specialized health care services or prescription drug medications, the convenience of maintaining coverage may be a determining factor in their health insurance decision.